collab-project/videojs-record/README.md

 It's also possible to get data during recording with specific time-intervals.
-This could be useful in scenarios where you're recording a long clip and planning to upload recorded blobs to a server periodically, where the clip is stiched it together.
+This could be useful in scenarios where you're recording a long clip and planning to upload recorded blobs to a server periodically, where the clip is stitched together.

 Enable the event with the `timeSlice` option: